Rwanda: Ministers warned over any move to amend Civil Service code

 The proposal to change the code was sharply criticised.

-Dave Penman, general secretary of the FDA union which represents senior civil servants, said this would amount to ministers obliging officials to breach the law.
+Dave Penman, general secretary of the FDA union which represents senior civil servants, said this would amount to ministers obliging officials to breach the law and would put civil servants in an “invidious position”.

-He tweeted: “Code is clear – comply with the law & uphold the administration of justice.
-Any caveat is a Gov telling its civil servants to break the law – otherwise it wouldn’t be needed.”
+“Ultimately the problem here is that what the Conservative Party are trying to do is resolve an unresolvable tension within their party about our obligations under the European Convention of Human Rights,” he told PA news agency.

+He said ministers were “trying to put that onto civil servants who are going to have to make judgments around what an interpretation of the rule of law is, because they have an obligation to uphold the rule of law”.

 Garry Graham, deputy general secretary of Prospect union, said: “The Civil Service code requires that civil servants provide objective advice to ministers based on a rigorous analysis of the evidence.